So, my lovely. You have decided to go vegan. That is the most beautiful thing I have ever heard.

 I think the first few months of being vegan are the most exciting months one can experience.

 There is a lot of learning and trying out, playing around and tons of reading.
 And books are awesome.
-Which reminds me, if you want a list of awesome books that I absolutely recommend, make sure to read this post.

 I wanted to create a big vegan checklist that would contain everything I believe vegans should check off in the first few months.